-Payment scheduling
+E. Payment scheduling

-Major payments to creditors are pre-arranged and usually bypass the normal creditors cheque processing, ie they are paid via the CHAPS system.
+Major payments to creditors are pre-arranged and usually bypass the normal creditors payment processing, ie they are paid via the CHAPS system.
 Of the remaining creditors, statute requires that invoices are paid within 30 days of receipt.
-Current agreed practice is that invoices will be paid within 10 working days or in accordance with the creditors supplier terms, this is in line with the prompt payment code we have signed up to.
+Current agreed practice is that invoices will be paid within 10 working days or in accordance with the creditor's supplier terms, this is in line with the prompt payment code we have signed up to.

-Monitoring debtor/ creditor levels
+F. Monitoring debtor and creditor levels

-• Debtor levels are monitored by a monthly Sundry Debtors Monitoring Report to the service managers which includes an analysis of debt by age.

-• The level of Creditor invoices being processed is monitored on a monthly basis by the Exchequer Services Team.
+- Debtor levels are monitored by a monthly Sundry Debtors Monitoring Report to the service managers which includes an analysis of debt by age. - The level of Creditor invoices being processed is monitored on a monthly basis by the responsible staff within the Exchequer function.

-Banking of funds
+G. Banking of funds

 - Instructions for the banking of income are set out in the Financial Regulations.
-Cash and cheques received in the incomes team are banked daily. - All the Council's sections are advised of the requirement to bank on a regular basis in order to comply with recommended best practice and also remain within the particular insurance limits for the Council's premises.
+Cash and cheques received are banked daily. - Staff are advised of the requirement to bank on a regular basis in order to comply with recommended best practice and also remain within the particular insurance limits for the Council's premises.

-Listing of sources of information
+H. Listing of sources of information

 - The treasury function receives cash flow information for the following:-

-- Government information eg NNDR/RSG payments and dates
+- Government information eg NNDR/RSG/RSDG/NHB payments and dates

 - Information from other outside bodies eg Somerset County Council precepts and dates

 - Debtor payments

 - Creditor payments

 - Housing Benefit payments

-- > Direct Debit payments
+- Direct Debit payments

 - Monthly salaries & wages

 - Capital Programme

-Practices concerning prepayments to obtain benefits
+- I. Practices concerning prepayments to obtain benefits

-• Payments received in advance by debtors are credited to their respective account.
+- Income received in advance from debtors is credited to their respective account.
 No interest or discount is given for early settlement.